Acacia cuspidifolia

 Acacia cuspidifolia, commonly known as wait-a-while or bohemia, is a species of flowering plant in the family Fabaceae and is endemic to the north of Western Australia.
 It is a dense, bushy, much-branched shrub or gnarled tree with narrowly oblong to linear phyllodes with a sharp point on the end, spherical heads of pale yellow flowers and narrowly oblong, papery pods.

 Description

 Acacia cuspidifolia is a dense, bushy, much-branched shrub or gnarled tree that typically grows to a height of 3–7 m.
-Its phyllodes are narrowly oblong to linear, mostly 30–60 mm long long and 2–5 mm wide, sharply pointed, with a prominent midrib and a gland up to 5 mm above the base of the phyllode.
+Its phyllodes are narrowly oblong to linear, mostly 30–60 mm long and 2–5 mm wide, sharply pointed, with a prominent midrib and a gland up to 5 mm above the base of the phyllode.
 There are sometimes spiny stipules 2–4 mm long and slightly curved at the base of the phyllodes.
 The flowers are borne in one or two spherical heads in axils on a peduncle 15–20 mm long, each head with 23 to 32 pale yellow flowers.
 Flowering mainly occurs from October to December, and the pods are narrowly oblong, up to 90 mm long, 10–20 mm wide and papery.
 The seeds are widely elliptic to widely egg-shaped, 6–7.5 mm long and brown.